LukaWynants/ShamirSharingSecret/README.md

 ## Option 1: Generate AES key

-if you have no AES key this option generates one for you it will use the AES python library to generate 16 random bytes
+if you have no AES key this option generates one for you it will use the AES python library to generate 16 random bytes, and converts it to an integer

 ![Alt text](pictures/option1.png)

+The first key is the 16 random bytes, the second key is these bytes in integer format

 ## Option 2: Generate Shares